conestack/yafowil.documentation/docs-source/blueprints.rst

 Reference: Blueprints
 =====================

-This page contains available blueprints registered in the factory.
+This page contains documentation for available blueprints registered in the factory.
 This list is auto-generated and contains documentation of the following packages:

 - yafowil (core package)
 - yafowil.widget.array